Doherty Track & Field

 a field event, getting steps, if there is not a coach or the field event judge present.

-SUBSTANCE ABUSE POLICY
+A. SUBSTANCE ABUSE POLICY

-1. Any use of drugs, alcohol
+Any use of

-grounds for dismissal from
+HOURS will be immediate grounds for dismissal from the team.

+IX.
 PERSONAL EQUIPMENT (For Meets and Practice)

 - You will need an adequate pair of running shoes